A message from our CEO

 People have lost their lives in these brutal bushfires, which have also decimated wildlife and domestic animals, destroyed thousands of hectares of flora, and burnt down homes, schools, and vehicles, robbing people of their possessions as well as businesses and future aspirations.

-So too have the devastating and enduring drought conditions that have already destroyed farming properties, livestock, crops and dreams.
+In addition, the devastating and enduring drought conditions that have already destroyed farming properties, livestock, crops and dreams.

 But nothing has been able to destroy the irrepressible courage, resilience and optimism of our country communities – whether they be coastal, forest or outback communities.

-In recent months, Australian people have witnessed the very best of our nation’s personality, from farmers and rural business people responding to the harsh challenges of the drought, to whole communities on the south and mid north coast of NSW, Victoria, Kangaroo Island and the Hills district of Adelaide responding to the devastation of the fires, as well as the incredible generosity from city folk and from Australia’s overseas friends.
+In recent months, Australians have witnessed the very best of our nation’s personality, from farmers and rural business people responding to the harsh challenges of the drought, to whole communities on the south and mid north coast of NSW, Victoria, Kangaroo Island and the Hills district of Adelaide responding to the devastation of the fires, as well as the incredible generosity from city folk and from Australia’s overseas friends.

-At Royal Far West, we will continue to do what we have done for nearly a century – support country kids, families and communities, to be the best they can be.
+At Royal Far West, we will continue to do what we have done for nearly a century – support country kids, families and communities to be the best they can be.

 We urge everyone to respect the dignity of our rural, regional and remote communities.
 Many have lost way too much, but they haven’t lost their ability to make decisions nor their ability to ask for what they need, and we need to listen to them.